xrg/openerp-client-web/README.txt

     where:

-    server is the Tiny ERP server host... port is the Tiny ERP server port... protocol is the protocol to be used (socket, http or https)
+    server is the OpenERP server host...
+    port is the OpenERP server port...
+    protocol is the protocol to be used (socket, http or https)

 Now start the eTiny server with `start-tinyerp` command, like: